 Revenues are recognised at fair value of the consideration received net of the amount of goods and services tax (GST).
-Grant and donation income is recognised when the entity obtains control over the funds, which is generally at time of receipt.
+Grant income is recognised when the entity obtains control over the funds, which is generally at time of receipt.
 If conditions are attached to the grant that must be satisfied before HCM is eligible to receive the contribution, recognition of the grant as revenue will be deferred until those conditions are satisfied.
-Non-monetary bequests and donations are recognised at fair value at the time of receipt.

 In 2017, Bequests & Donations are predominantly made up of an unexpected large bequest from a single donor.
+Bequest and Donation revenue is recognised on receipt.